muses-code-js/express-workshop-2/_challenges/challenge2.md

 ## Route Parameters

-Route parameters are a way to create routes where specified parts of the URL can have any value, and you can access their value in the route's handler function.
+Route parameters are a way to create routes where specified parts of the URL can have any value, and you can access those values in the route's handler function.

 You can do this by prefixing a URL segment (bit between each pair of `/`) with a colon `:`.